 - Narcotics Anonymous—Find an NA meeting in Florida.

-- Narcotics Overdose Prevention & Education (NOPE)—A nonprofit organization formed in Palm Beach County that works to prevent the illegal use of prescription drugs, narcotics, and other drugs.
+- Narcotics Overdose Prevention & Education—A nonprofit organization in Pinellas County that works to prevent overdose deaths through education, support, and advocacy.

 Does Insurance Cover Rehab in Florida?

 Rehabs in Florida accept a variety of private and state-funded insurance policies.
 For those patients who don’t have any form of insurance, many treatment centers in Florida offer sliding-scale fees and alternative payment arrangements.